International Summer Dance Open for Residents & Commuters | 6, 3 or 2 week sessions available

-All students are required to be vaccinated in order to participate in our program.
-Additional COVID-19 requirements will be communicated closer to the start of the program.
+All students are required to be fully vaccinated (meaning a person has received their primary series of COVID-19 vaccines) in order to participate in our program.

 Students who register for our 6-week session are eligible to participate in our Showcase.
 No performance opportunity is available for our 3- and 2- week students.